Introit

 For all who are facing a crisis, loss, or low points in their lives: that they may experience the transforming grace of God and grow in their trust of God to bring forth a new beginning and an abundant life.

-For all the descendants of Abraham: that Jews, Muslims, and Christians will honor all that we share in common and work together to overcome the evil that ensnares human hearts.
+For all the descendants of Abraham: that Jews, Muslims who are observing Ramadan, and Christians who are observing Lent will honor all that we share in common and work together to overcome the evil that ensnares human hearts.

 For all who share in the sufferings of Christ: that the Spirit of God will fill with courage those who are persecuted for their faith and make fruitful their witness to the Gospel.